A Degeneracy Framework for Scalable Graph Autoencoders

 \subsection{Annex 3 - Node Clustering}

-Last, we provide more complete tables for the \textit{node clustering} task.
-As before, we focus on completeness of results and implementation details, and refer to the main paper for interpretations.
-We evaluate the quality of node clustering from latent representations, running $k$-means in embeddings and reporting normalized \textit{Mutual Information} (MI) scores.
+Lastly, we provide complete tables for the \textit{node clustering} task.
+As before, we focus on the completeness of results, and refer to the main paper for interpretations.

+In experiments, we evaluated the quality of node clustering from latent representations, running $k$-means in embeddings and reporting normalized \textit{Mutual Information} (MI) scores.
 We used scikit-learn's implementation with $k$-means++ initialization.

-We do not report results for Google graph, due to the lack of ground-truth communities.
-Also, we obtained very low score on Citeseer graph with all methods, which suggests that node features are more useful that the graph structure to explain labels.
-As a consequence, we also omit this graph and focus on Cora, Pubmed and Patent in Tables 14 to 16.
-Tables are constructed in a similar fashion w.r.t.
-Annex 2.
-Graph AE/VAE models and baselines were trained with identical hyperparameters w.r.t. \textit{link prediction} task.
-Contrary to Annex 2, we did not report spectral clustering results because graphs are not connected.
-Nevertheless, we compared to Louvain's method \cite{blondel2008louvain}, a popular scalable algorithm to cluster nodes by maximizing modularity, using Python implementation provided in python-louvain's library.
+We do not report any result for the Google graph, due to the lack of ground-truth communities.
+Also, we obtained very low scores on the Citeseer graph, with all methods, which suggests that node features are more valuable than the graph structure to explain labels.
+As a consequence, we also omit this graph and focus on Cora, Pubmed, and Patent in Tables~14~to~16.
+We constructed tables in a similar fashion w.r.t.
+Annex~2.

+Models were trained with identical hyperparameters w.r.t. the \textit{link prediction} task.
+Contrary to Annex 2, we do not report spectral clustering results because graphs are not connected.
+Nevertheless, we compared to the ``Louvain'' method, a popular scalable algorithm to cluster nodes by maximizing the modularity \cite{blondel2008louvain}, using the Python implementation provided in the python-louvain's library.